-Example circuit 2 9.2
+9.2 Example circuit 2

-Figure 8: Typical application circuit 2
+Figure 7: Typical application circuit 2

-The energy source is an piezo source, and the storage element is a dual-cell supercapacitor.
+The energy source is a thermo-electric generator, and the storage element is a dual-cell supercapacitor.
 The supercapacitor can be completely depleted during the cold start.
+Consequently, STONBATT is tied to GND to use the input energy source.